 The park is on 152 acres and features a playground, picnic shelters, grills, drinking fountains, restrooms, paved trails, and a lake.
 Rentals for kayaks, paddleboats, and paddleboards are available.
 The paved trail around the lake, picnic shelters, and playground is accessible.

 Address: Herbert Hoover Presidential Library, 210 Parkside Drive, West Branch IA 52358

-You’ll find the Hoover Library and Museum 1/4 mile north of I-80 at Exit 254 in West Branch, Iowa, which is 10-miles east of Iowa City.
+You’ll find the Hoover Library and Museum 1/4 mile north of I-80 at Exit 254 in West Branch, Iowa, 10 miles east of Iowa City.

-Admission for adults, ages 16 to 61 is $10.
-For senior citizens that are 62 and over, active or retired military with military ID, and college students with their school IDs, admission is $5.
-Children that are 6 years old to 15 years old are $3, while children 5 and under are free.
+Admission for adults, ages 16 to 61, is $10.
+For senior citizens who are 62 and over, active or retired military with military IDs, and college students with their school IDs, admission is $5.
+Children six to 15 years old are $3, while children five and under are free.
 All Hoover Presidential Foundation members are also free.

 Close-captioning is featured on all videos for the hearing impaired.
 Handicapped parking is available next to the entrance.
 While ADA service animals are permitted, pets are prohibited.